Incense In The Wind

 As an old hippy I have a great fondness for patchouli - I wore it as a perfume during my teens, later blending it three parts patchouli, two parts musk, and one part civet (a combination idea I may have got from Aleister Crowley, though altered to my own taste).
 Its sweet musky scent is very evocative of an interesting period of my life, and though I have not quite found the same sweet intensity in incense as I have in the essential oil, a good patchouli incense will nearly always tend to seduce me....

 Patchouli is one of my favourite scents, and is a popular incense fragrance.
-It's rich, woody, sexy, warm, indulgent, sweet, with herbal, floral notes.
+It is rich, woody, sexy, warm, indulgent, sweet, with herbal, floral notes.
 Most patchouli incense tends to have those characteristics - it seems to work well.
 It's a useful incense adding sweet, musky, woody depth to a number of perfumes.
 The patchouli plant is part of the mint family and is widely cultivated in Asia with over 12,000 farming families growing it.
-The active ingredient is Patchoulol, and this is now being developed synthetically with yeast, though I'm not sure how widespread is the use of synthetic patchoulol.
-It seems likely, given that most patchouli incenses are decent, that most patchouli incense is based on a natural essential oil, though the cheaper sticks would be blended with something like DEP, in order to keep the costs down.
+The active ingredient is Patchoulol, and this is now being developed synthetically with yeast, though I'm not sure how widespread is the use of synthetic patchoulol in incense.

 The scent is often called earthy, musky, sweet, like damp earth, brown, heady.
 It can be quite compelling and intoxicating.
 It is a robust, sexual, animalistic, natural, disturbing scent.
 When an incense replicates the scent successfully, it can be a heavenly experience - filling the room with a throbbing sensuality.